kyma-project/kyma/docs/kyma/03-01-components.md

 ## Headless CMS

 The Headless CMS is a Kubernetes native Content Management Systems (CMS) that provides a way of storing and managing raw content, and exposing it through an API.
 The Headless CMS is an abstraction on top of the Asset Store which provides a data layer.
 The Headless CMS has no dedicated presentation layer but it is integrated with the Console UI that consumes content stored using Headless CMS.

-## Compass

-Compass is a multi-tenant system which allows you to manage your applications across multiple Kyma Runtimes.
-Using Compass, you can control and monitor your application landscape in one central place.
-Compass stores applications and Runtimes configurations, and then communicates the information about the current configuration to applications and Runtimes.
-It also plays a crucial role in establishing a trusted connection between applications and Runtimes.
-Compass allows you to connect and group your applications and Runtimes by assigning them to different scenarios.